yaochengchan/yaochengchan.github.io/_pages/about.md

   </div>

   <div style="flex: 2 1 300px;">
-    <p style="margin-top: 0;">My primary research interest is Human-Robot Interaction (HRI), specifically about how humans perceive and react to robots that they incidentally encounter in their daily lives, using empirical and mixed-methods.
-My work has been published in several HRI-related journals and conferences.
-My research contributes to the fields of HRI, Social Robotics, and Human-Computer Interaction (HCI).
-I also study the use of eye-tracker in both HRI and HCI studies and explore its potential in HRI in public settings.</p>
+    <p style="margin-top: 0;">I use Human-Computer Interaction (HCI), Human-Robot Interaction (HRI) and Human Factors research methods to understand interactions between people and autonomous systems.
+My doctoral research focused on evaluating robot communicative behaviors and how humans perceive and react to incidental encounters with public robots.
+My human factors background includes managing eye-tracking studies, conducting usability testing, and analyzing behavioral indicators to evaluate cognitive states.
+I also have experience developing a robot prototype, which involved designing a robotic system using CAD and 3D printing.
+I bring scientific rigor and a pragmatic approach to real-world problems in robotic, autonomous, and embedded systems.
+My contributions span HCI, HRI, Human Factors, and Social Robotics, with multiple publications in peer reviewed journals and conferences.</p>
   </div>

 </div>